 Accounting for Income Taxes.
 As part of the process of preparing our consolidated financial statements, we are required to determine our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax expenses, together with assessing temporary differences resulting from recognition of items for income tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income and, to the extent we believe that recovery is not likely, establish a valuation allowance.
-To the extent we establish a valuation allowance within the tax provision in our statements of operations.
+To the extent we establish a valuation allowance or increase this allowance in a period, we must reflect this increase as an expense within the tax provision in our statements of operations.